Shadow Days: open to 6th through 8th-grade girls

-We invite you to spend a school day with one or more of our current students.
-Prospective students will participate in a classroom discussions, an all-school liturgy or activity and live a day in the life of a Duchesne student.
-Shadowing is a great way for you to meet our faculty, administrators and students who will show you all that Duchesne Academy has to offer.
+We invite you to spend a school day with one of our current students.
+Prospective students will live a day in the life of a Duchesne student by participating in classroom discussions, an all-school liturgy or activity.
+Shadowing is a great way for you to meet our faculty, administrators, and students.
+They will show you all that Duchesne Academy has to offer first-hand.

-Our primary goal at Duchesne is to offer a superior education to each and every one of our 331 girls.
+Our primary goal at Duchesne is to offer a superior education to each and every one of our 330 girls.
 We achieve that goal by providing a challenging learning environment with outstanding faculty and staff.
 Our classes encourage the sharing of ideas between the teacher and the student, as well as among the students themselves.
 We celebrate the diversity and backgrounds of all students and faculty.
-Our student body comes from 42 different zip codes, representing all parts of the metro Omaha area and surrounding communities.
-We strongly believe that education in the classroom is greatly improved by your experiences on the playing field, throughout club meetings, during community service projects, and in celebrations of Sacred Heart tradition.
+Our student body comes from 54 different zip codes, representing all parts of the metro Omaha area and surrounding communities.
+We believe that education in the classroom is improved by your experiences on the playing field, participating in clubs, actively serving in the community, and in celebrations of Sacred Heart tradition.

 PLEASE NOTE: PRIORITY WILL BE GIVEN TO 8TH GRADERS IN THE FALL.
 A LIMITED NUMBER OF VISITORS ARE ALLOWED EACH DAY.